|

 natural progesterone resensitizes the estrogen receptors back to normal.
 Long term

 chronic xenoestrogen exposure causes the estrogen receptors to be desensitized.
+In less than 1% of women taking Natural

 Progesterone by topical application, the women do not absorb